Fatty Liver: Foods to Avoid or Stop Eating

 From French fries to fried chicken, hamburgers and even fried vegetables, everything that is cooked in oil (no matter how much) should be completely eliminated from the diet.

-I know that this is insanely difficult: I loved to eat my fried foods and the taste of things that you loved won’t be the same when they’re no longer fried, but it’s your health that we’re talking about.
+I know that this is insanely difficult: I loved to eat my fried foods and the taste of things that you loved won’t be the same when they’re no longer fried, but since it’s your own health on line, it has to be done.

 Also, every recipe out there seems to begin with frying some ingredient (or all) in oil, so there will be a bit of adapting left to do.

-After I was diagnosed with a fatty liver, I managed to go on a lengthy run of more than one year without eating any fried foods and all I can say is that it’s perfectly doable, even though difficult.
+After I was diagnosed with a fatty liver, I managed to go on a lengthy run of more than one year without eating any fried foods (not even sauteed) and all I can say is that it’s perfectly doable, even though difficult.

 But right now my taste buds got used to eating foods that are not fried and I am starting to lose interest in eating anything fried anyway.
 So yes, cooking without oil is doable while food remains tasty.